jayden11/pafdR/index.md

 Another event that impacts price is the payment of dividends.
 In the date previous to the payment, a stock will drop its price regarding the value of the dividend per share.
 This happens because a new buyer loses its right to the upcoming dividend payment and, therefore, a discount is expected.
 It is important to understand and recognize these events as you may have to deal with raw price data.
 In general, data providers give the option for _adjusted prices_, that is, the price is already adjusted to these events.

-In it raw form, price data is sampled whenever there is a trade.
+In its raw form, price data is sampled whenever there is a trade.
 Sites like [Yahoo Finance](https://finance.yahoo.com/) and [Google finance](https://www.google.com/finance) offers daily statistics about share prices such as highest/lowest price, traded volume and closing prices for the day.
 The variety of datasets is wide, covering almost every financial exchange in the world.
 Anyone can download this data using the website or a custom access point.
 Many of the CRAN packages that imports financial data from the web offer functions that make it easy to download datasets from these websites.

 The data from Yahoo Finance or others is in the daily frequency.
 Obtaining information about trades within the day is far more difficult.[^2] This is usually called tick-by-tick, or high-frequency data (HFD).
 For liquid markets, the size of this database can be restrictive.
 One exchange that offers free access to tick-by-tick data is Bovespa, the Brazilian exchange.
 We will discuss this dataset in chapters  \@ref(importing) and \@ref(research-scripts).